You MUST have all parts of your competition entry submitted by Sunday 5:00pm Local time in Hackerspace.

 - Identify the focus of your investigation and project

-- Check if these award categories have data requirements.
+- Check if these award challenges have data requirements.

 - Assign roles within your team – working with each other strengths.